abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 export import :View;
 ```

-The files for the `Transaction` partition are in
+The files for the `:Transaction` partition are in
 [`code/Core/Transaction`](https://github.com/cadifra/cadifra/tree/main/code/Core/Transaction):

 ```